Battle of the Vingeanne

 The Battle of the Vingeanne was a mainly cavalry engagement between Roman legions under the command of Gaius Julius Caesar and the coalition of Gaulic tribes led by Vercingetorix.
 It occurred near the river of Vingeanne.
 It was one of the major battles of the Gallic Wars and was won by the Romans.

 Prelude

 Given his losses after defeat in the Battle of Gergovia, Caesar ordered a retreat.
 In the wake of the battle, Caesar lifted the siege of Gergovia and retreated from the Arverni lands northeastwards in the direction of Aedui territory.
 Vercingetorix pursued Caesar's army, intent on destroying it.
 Meanwhile, Labienus had finished his campaign in the north and marched back to Agedincum, Caesar's base in the centre of Gaul.
 After linking up with Labienus's corps, Caesar marched his united army from Agedincum to confront Vercingetorix's victorious army.

-He ordered to an attack against Gallia Narbonensis by leading his forces east through Lingones territory towards Sequani territory, probably marching down the Vingeanne valley.
+He ordered an attack against Gallia Narbonensis by leading his forces east through Lingones territory towards Sequani territory, probably marching down the Vingeanne valley.
 He had also recently recruited (or hired) German cavalry, and they would prove decisive.